-Whether or not there will be a future final battle between the forces of good and evil that can appropriately be called the Battle of Armageddon is debatable.
+Whether or not there will be a future final battle between the forces of good and the forces of evil that can appropriately be called the Battle of Armageddon is debatable.
 Before we examine what the Bible and other sources say about this matter, we will determine the meaning of the term battle and the term Armageddon.

 Webster’s Dictionary states that the term battle “denotes a conflict between armed forces in a war and implies a large-scale prolonged contest over a particular area.”
 Webster also says that a battle refers to “a fight, esp. a large-scale engagement.”

 As for the term Armageddon, it is mentioned only once in the Bible and that is in Revelation 16:16.
 This verse of scripture says, “And they gathered them together to the place called in Hebrew, Armageddon.”
-The word “them” regarding who will be gathered together evidently refers to the kings previously mentioned in verse 14 who, according to this verse, will be assembling together to engage in “the battle of that great day of God Almighty.”

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 A footnote in the NIV Bible with regard to Revelation 16:16 states that Armageddon “Probably stands for Har Mageddon, ‘the mountain of Megiddo.’”
 The footnote goes on to say, “Many see no specific geographical reference in the designation and take it to be a symbol of the final overthrow of evil by God.”
-However, since the wording in that verse of scripture clearly states that Armageddon is a place, we do not think there is a compelling reason to regard it otherwise.
+However, since the wording in this verse of scripture clearly states that Armageddon is a place, we do not think that there is a compelling reason to regard it otherwise.

 And I saw the beast, the kings of the earth, and their armies, gathered together to make war against Him who sat on the horse and against His army.
 Then the beast was captured, and with him the false prophet who worked signs in his presence, by which he deceived those who received the mark of the beast and those who worshiped his image.
 These two were cast alive into the lake of fire burning with brimstone.
 And the rest were killed with the sword which proceeded from the mouth of Him who sat on the horse.

-Regardless, people who believe that there will be a Battle of Armageddon think it will be the final battle between the forces of good and evil.
+Regardless, people who believe that there will be a Battle of Armageddon think that it will be the final battle between the forces of good and evil.
 However, the confrontation described in Revelation 19:19-21a will not even be the final confrontation between the forces of good and evil.

 The final confrontation between the forces of good and evil is subsequently recorded in Revelation 20:7-10a, which says,